AmanAgnihotri/Branca/docs/README.md

 ### License

-Branca is a .NET 6 library for generating and validating Branca tokens.
+Branca is a .NET Standard 2.1 library for generating and validating Branca tokens.
 Copyright © 2022 Aman Agnihotri (amanagnihotri@pm.me)

 Branca is free software: you can redistribute it and/or modify